• Skip to main content

 As with any undergraduate program, you’ll have to apply via a sometimes arduous process.
 Competition to get into the best schools is fierce, so be sure to read all your potential school’s website requirements closely.

-Common general requirements include holding a minimum high school grade point average (GPA) and submitting a written letter to showcase suitable writing abilities.
+Common general requirements include holding a minimum high school GPA and submitting a written letter to showcase suitable writing abilities.
 Letters of reference might also be requested, as well as SAT/ACT scores.

-Highly competitive schools might look at other factors, such as work, volunteer, or extracurricular activities experience.
+Highly competitive schools might look at other factors, such as work, volunteer, or extracurricular activities.
 For those who’ve already attended college elsewhere, you’ll need to submit transcripts to receive possible transfer credits.
 There’s almost always an application fee, too, which can vary considerably.

 Many universities weigh additional factors related to one’s background to ensure equal opportunities and access.
 Be sure to carefully review any comments listed on the school or program’s website related to such considerations and note them in your application, if applicable.